akshayamaldhure/resume/README.md

 [linkedin.com/in/akshaymaldhure](https://www.linkedin.com/in/akshaymaldhure) | [akshaymaldhure@gmail.com](mailto:akshaymaldhure@gmail.com) | +6589218180

 Lead Test Engineer with expertise in software testing, automation, and DevTestOps, enabling teams to deliver faster and higher-quality releases.
 Strong collaborator and mentor, championing best practices and innovation to boost developer efficiency and long-term scalability and maintainability.
-Experienced in integrating GenAI models (OpenAI, Claude) into test planning and automation pipelines and leveraging LLMs for code review, test script refactoring.
+Experienced in integrating Generative AI models (OpenAI, Claude) and Agentic AI tools (Cursor, Copilot) into test planning and automation pipelines and leveraging LLMs for code review, test script refactoring.

 ---
 ## Experience